IBM/aspera-cli/README.md

 Optionally, it is possible to create a new organization-specific integration, i.e. client application identification.
 For this, specify the option: `--use-generic-client=no`.

-If you already know the application, and want to limit the detection to it, provide url and plugin name:
+If you already know the application, and want to limit the detection to it, provide URL and plugin name:

 ```bash
 ascli config wizard _your_instance_ aoc